 Breaking the law

-We would like to inform you that the proposed project is located merely 2 to 3 kilometers away from Pulicat Sanctuary.
-It is essential to note that, as per the Environment Protection Act of 1986, the eco-sensitive zone can be designated within a radius of 10 kilometers surrounding any national park or sanctuary.
+We would like to inform you that the proposed project is located merely 2 to 3 kilometres away from Pulicat Sanctuary.
+It is essential to note that, as per the Environment Protection Act of 1986, the eco-sensitive zone can be designated within a radius of 10 kilometres surrounding any national park or sanctuary.
 Consequently, no polluting industry is permitted in this specific vicinity.
 Given that the port industry falls under the highly contaminating red category, it is evident that this project can be deemed unlawful.

 On the question of damage to the environment from the Kattupalli and Harbor Project, Benisha says that